For questions contact Scarlett Dowdy, Program Manager scarlett@nulllaurelridge.org

 For 9-12th graders, the Laurel Ridge summer camp experience provides an off-the-grid playground to discover both the natural world and their own innate skills and abilities.
 It’s a safe space for imagination and possibility, a supportive environment for kids to challenge themselves and expand their comfort zones.
 While making friendships that will last a lifetime.

-July 16 – 22, 2023 – Deans: Rev Riddick Weber, Rev Madi White and Lauren Deal
+July 7-13, 2024 – Deans: Rev Reed Lawson and Lauren Deal

 Register Now!